- Our Policies

 Will there be stitches?

 Most surgeries will require sutures in the skin.
 For some surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to monitor the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem for which you will need to watch .
 If there are skin sutures, these will usually be removed 14 days after surgery.
+Certain laser procedures may require sutures to remain in place for 21 days.
 You will also need to limit your pet's activity level while the sutures are in place.
 No baths are allowed while the sutures are in place.

 Will my pet be in pain?